Trump: Iran a ‘nation of terror,’ was behind tanker attacks

-WASHINGTON — Calling Iran “a nation of terror,” President Donald Trump confirmed the assessment of his top advisers and publicly accused the Persian Gulf nation of responsibility for recent attacks on oil tankers near the strategic Strait of Hormuz.
+WASHINGTON — Calling Iran “a nation of terror,” President Donald Trump on Friday publicly accused the Persian Gulf nation of responsibility for recent attacks on oil tankers near the strategic Strait of Hormuz.

-Trump said on Friday that Iran’s culpability was “exposed” by the United States.
+Trump said Iran’s culpability was “exposed” by the United States.
 While calling into Fox News Channel’s “Fox & Friends,” he said of the Thursday attacks, “Iran did do it.”

 While Iran has denied being involved in the attacks, U.S. Central Command released footage it said shows Iran’s Revolutionary Guard removing an unexploded limpet mine from the Japanese-owned tanker Kokuka Courageous.

-Trump did not preview any potential U.S. response to the attack, saying the U.S. has been “very tough on sanctions.”
+Trump didn’t offer any potential U.S. response to the attack, saying the U.S. has been “very tough on sanctions.”
 He added: “They’ve been told in very strong terms we want to get them back to the table.”

 The tanker attacks coincided with Japanese Prime Minister Shinzo Abe’s visit to Iran.
 Abe, a Trump ally, had taken a similar message encouraging a return to negotiations on his visit to Tehran.